Laos travel advice

 The guides we use are individually chosen, some being former monks and many of whom are now our close friends.
 In order to truly experience this peaceful nation, it is important to build in enough time to explore at a leisurely pace, wandering through the backstreets of serene Luang Prabang or taking time to relax by one of the picturesque waterfalls of the rural south.
 River travel fits naturally into the calm pace of life and we always try to incorporate a sedate boat journey into our Laos itineraries.

-For a country still emerging as a tourism destination, there are a surprising range of accommodation options in Laos, much of it family-run and full of character.
+For a country still emerging as a tourism destination, there are a surprising range of accommodations options in Laos, much of it family-run and full of character.
 In Luang Prabang and Vientiane, French colonial villas have now been converted into small, stylish guesthouses with all the required comforts and a warm welcome, with a few grander options also offering swimming pools and even spas.
 In the mountains of the north, eco-lodges have opened for those who wish to stay in remote locations to explore the surrounding hill tribe villages.
-In the south, however, the accommodation is much more basic with only simple guesthouses available.
+In the south, however, the accommodations are much more basic with only simple guesthouses available.

 The Lao people speak a tonal dialect which is very similar to that in Northern Thailand.
-French is still recognised as the official second language of the government but English is now spoken more widely throughout the country, especially by the younger generation.
+French is still recognized as the official second language of the government but English is now spoken more widely throughout the country, especially by the younger generation.
 You will often be greeted by shouts of "Sabaidee" which means hello.
 Laotians often greet each other by pressing together their palms, an action known as 'nop', although it is considered acceptable for men to shake hands.

 Food and drink

-Rice, especially sticky rice, is the staple food and dishes will be Indo-Chinese in flavour and presentation.
+Rice, especially sticky rice, is the staple food and dishes will be Indo-Chinese in flavor and presentation.
 Lao food can be found on the stalls in the markets and in the many local restaurants.
 The food in Luang Prabang is similar to that in Northern Thailand.
 There are several fairly good restaurants in Vientiane and Luang Prabang, catering mainly for tourists and the diplomatic community.
 Baguettes and croissants are normally eaten for breakfast.
 Drink: Rice whisky or lao lao is popular and there are two brands available.
 The local beer (Beer Lao) is also good.
 Try eating delicious Lao food whenever you can, it helps local businesses and Lao farmers.

-When travelling in a group of 3-4 then tipping in the region of $10-15 per group per day is appropriate, when travelling in groups larger than four then allow an increase roughly equating to 10% more for each additional person in the group.
+When traveling in a group of 3-4 then tipping in the region of $10-15 per group per day is appropriate, when traveling in groups larger than four then allow an increase roughly equating to 10% more for each additional person in the group.
 For your driver please tip around half of the total tip given to your guide.
-If your itinerary is more intensive and incorporates more specialised elements such as trekking or overland journeys then increase these guidelines by 20% or more depending on your satisfaction level.
+If your itinerary is more intensive and incorporates more specialized elements such as trekking or overland journeys then increase these guidelines by 20% or more depending on your satisfaction level.
 For porters a tip of $1 per person per bag is appropriate and it is useful to have several dollar bill notes to hand for your convenience, alternatively an equivalent amount in local currency will suffice.